Historic Downtown

 A charming fountain serves as a beautiful ceremony backdrop and portrait focal point.

-The inn's second-floor balconies overlooking the courtyard offer unique portrait opportunities with architectural interest.
+The inn's second-floor balconies overlooking the courtyard offer lovely portrait opportunities with architectural interest.

 Aviles Street

-Step onto America's oldest street for portraits with historic facades, cobblestones, and Spanish colonial architecture.
+Step onto America's oldest street for portraits with heritage facades, cobblestones, and Spanish colonial architecture.

 The Interior Rooms